sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 saying "Alexa turn on bluetooth discovery" or from the App settings

-Enter the following commands on terminal (terminal will change to bluetoothctl after the first command):
+Enter the following commands on a terminal (terminal prompt will change to bluetoothctl after the first command):

 bluetoothctl

 list                  [Note: to see list of your adapters]